Armillaria mellea - Honey Fungus

 Odour/taste

-Parasitic on or up against broad-leaf and conifer trees; also occurring as a saprobe on stumps and dead roots, and occasionally on fallen branches.
+Parasitic on or up against broad-leaf trees, including fruit trees in orchards; also occurring as a saprobe on stumps and dead roots, and occasionally on fallen branches.

 Season